RamenVentures/Operating-Manual/README.md

 Our process has four steps:

 ### Our Initial Screening
-Our initial screening is designed to find companies that fit our thesis and are worth following-up with.
+Our initial screening is designed to find companies that fit our thesis and that we should learn more about.

 **We Ask**
 1. Describe the company in one sentence.